derekvmcintire/go-receipt-processor/README.md

 - [Go](https://go.dev/): Written with Go
 - [Gin](https://gin-gonic.com/): HTTP web framework for Go, used to define routes, handle HTTP requests, and build RESTful APIs.
 - [Docker](https://www.docker.com/): The app is available in a Docker container via `make docker-run`.
-- [Testify](https://pkg.go.dev/github.com/stretchr/testify): A set of Go testing utilities that simplify writing unit tests with assertions, mocking, and suite-based testing.
+- [Testify](https://pkg.go.dev/github.com/stretchr/testify): A set of Go testing utilities I used for writing unit tests
-- **In-memory Storage**: The application uses an in-memory map for data storage.

 ---